AusDTO/gov-au-alpha/_includes/content/starting-a-business/grants-and-funding/2015-01-01-gender-intro.1.md

 ## What is your gender?

-Women may be eligible for certain support and training programs.
+Women may be eligible for certain funding and support programs.